snowplow/snowplow-web-data-model/README.md

 | `onload_time_in_ms`                      | int  | Time to complete the load event                                                            | 8       |
 | `total_time_in_ms`                       | int  | Total time from navigation start to load event completion                                  | 18470   |

 These fields require the `performanceTiming` context.
-Find more information about it [here] (https://github.com/snowplow/snowplow/wiki/1-General-parameters-for-the-Javascript-tracker-v2.6#performanceTiming).
+Find more information about it [here](https://github.com/snowplow/snowplow/wiki/1-General-parameters-for-the-Javascript-tracker-v2.6#performanceTiming).

 All times are measured in milliseconds.